alinahid477/tapwizard/README.md

 - Many automations built in to achieve the below feature set

 A wizard like UI (with automation) for
-- Tanzu Application Platform
-    - Installing TAP using UI for the TAP profile to support the architecture described here: https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md
+- Installing TAP using UI for the TAP profile to support the architecture described here: https://github.com/vmware-tanzu-labs/tanzu-validated-solutions/blob/main/src/reference-designs/tap-architecture-planning.md (Not needed for OpenSource Cartographer)
-    - UI interface to AppToolkit
+- UI interface to AppToolkit (Not needed for commercial TAP)
 - UI for configuring Cartographer
     - Interactive UI to Create Cartographer Templates for common scenarios such as
         - GitPull (private repository)